-As the virus was affecting more and more countries last month, the Adtelligent was monitoring the digital ad spend during the March to know how the situation would evolve.
+As the virus was affecting more and more countries last month, the Adtelligent monitored the digital ad spend during March to know how the situation would evolve.
 So the data might be valuable for you to create your programmatic strategies for the upcoming months.

-According to Pubmatic analytics, such sectors as travel, business, sports, and science see a reduction, while news, technologies, interests, and hobbies are experiencing an ad spend increase.
+According to Pubmatic analytics, such sectors as travel, business, sports, and science see a reduction, while news, technologies, interests, and hobbies are experiencing increased ad spending.

 The total media ad spend worldwide will reach $691.7 billion.
 It’s a decreased rate from the last survey of eMarketer.
 They expected worldwide ad spend to rise by $712.02 billion this year.
-The media ad spend in China is expected to reach $113.7 billion, which is lower than their previous estimate of $121.13 billion.
+The media ad spend in China is expected to reach $113.7 billion, which is lower than their previous $121.13 billion estimates.
 Also, digital ad spend in China will grow by 13.0% in 2020 that is less than the last prediction of 15.2%.

 China is one of the biggest supply chain partners around the world.
-Foreign companies that are dependent on China’s goods and services may also start downsizing their ad spending to reimburse financial losses.
+Foreign companies dependent on China’s goods and services may also start downsizing their ad spending to reimburse financial losses.

 What Should Marketers Do During Coronavirus Crisis

-Media consumption is growing since people are mostly staying at home during the quarantine or self-isolation for the prevention of infection.
+Media consumption is growing since people are mostly staying at home during the quarantine or self-isolation to prevent infection.
 TV, mobile, PC-web, and OTT/CTV time viewing are up globally every day now.

 The circumstances are pushing marketers to think out of the box to save their businesses.
 Use crisis time to improve your brand in the market.
 Make sure your business is in line with the current situation and adapt it to the new realities.
 Improve your website content giving customers up-to-date information and relevant products that they might be searching for.
 Your buyers need to know you have a good dose of reality.
 Stay in touch with your customers and be aware of their concerns.